pujesh/nyc_mta_turnstile_data_spark/README.md

 # nyc_mta_turnstile_data_spark
 Spark project to analyze NYC MTA Turnstile Data

-Perfect 👌 Let’s make it feel like a real **take-home assignment prompt**—something you might actually get in a data engineer interview or test project.
-You can use this word-for-word as your practice scenario.

 ---

 # 📂 Take-Home Assignment: NYC Subway Ridership Analysis with Spark